httpwg/wg-materials/ietf105/minutes.md

 How do variants work with cookies?
 That would open up use cases

-Colin Blendell: We have an internal implementation and it works well
+Colin Bendell: We have an internal implementation and it works well

 ### BCP56bis - mnot